justokaou/encryptsync/README.md

 ## 📦 Version

-**This is version `0.1.0`** — the first stable release, but still undergoing testing across different environments and sync workflows.
+**This is version `0.1.0`** — the first stable release, currently undergoing testing across different environments and sync workflows.

 ⚠️ While core features are complete and reliable, feedback is welcome before releasing `v1.0.0`.